 The Group operates a Staff Savings Investment Plan.
-Under the terms of the Staff Savings Investment Plan, participating employees of the Bank make monthly contributions by way of a deduction from their salary subject to a maximum of 15 % of their basic salaries.
-The Bank also contributes on a monthly basis a pre-determined percentage (subject to a maximum of 6 %) of the basic salary of an employee based on the varying service periods.
+Under the terms of the Staff Savings Investment Plan, participating employees of the Bank make monthly contributions by way of a deduction from their salary subject to a maximum of 15% of their basic salaries.
+The Bank also contributes on a monthly basis a pre-determined percentage (subject to a maximum of 6%) of the basic salary of an employee based on the varying service periods.
 The proceeds are invested in the Bank's existing range of mutual funds for the benefit of the employees.

-The cost of the above plan is charged to the Bank's consolidated income statement.
+The cost of the above plan is charged to the Bank's consolidated income statement over the term of the plan.